Läkerol – makes people talk

 The throat lozenge that so easily pops into your mouth and soothes your throat has a long, amusing and interesting history.
 Läkerol has survived two world wars, been delivered to royalty in a gold box and sponsored Sweden’s first sailplane flight.
 In addition, Läkerol has been a Purveyor to the Court of Sweden since 1916.

-Läkerol would not have been Läkerol if it had not been for Adolf Ahlgren, a wholesaler in Gävle, Sweden, with a nose for good business.
+1900 Läkerol would not have been Läkerol if it had not been for Adolf Ahlgren, a wholesaler in Gävle, Sweden, with a nose for good business.
 At a German trade fair in 1909 he found an intriguing product, a cough drop that was sold by weight in German pharmacies.
 The ingredients were menthol, liquorice and gum arabic – which is made from the sap of the African acacia tree.
-Ahlgren took the name Läkerol from another product, a liquid antiseptic, that was already in his assortment.
-Läkerol was launched – for appealing breath and a successful social life.
+Ahlgren took the name Läkerol from a liquid antiseptic, a product that was already in his assortment.
+Läkerol was launched, for appealing breath and a successful social life.

-Sales of Läkerol started in Gävle and then spread to the rest of the country.
-Ahlgren didn’t let just anyone sell Läkerol.
-Sellers were selected and had to certify that they would not sell the tablets to other wholesalers or at an unacceptably low price.
+The sales of Läkerol started in Gävle and then spread to the rest of the country.
+The sellers were careful selected and had to certify that they would not sell the tablets to other wholesalers or at an unacceptably low price.
 By being more expensive that the competitors, Ahlgren created confidence in his brand.
 And the success of Läkerol was a fact!

 Läkerol quickly spread outside Sweden’s borders, and two years after its introduction it was purchased in all of the Nordic countries.
 In 1913 the Russians were given the opportunity to sooth their throats with Läkerol, and its expansion then continued rapidly to the Netherlands, Poland, the USA, South Africa, Colombia, Mexico, China and Venezuela.